There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Experiment

 \subsection{Main results}

-\textbf{Diffusion Model.} In Table~\ref{tab:imagenet256}, without relying on any external models, EPG achieves 2.04 FID with merely 75 NFEs.
-In comparison with diffusion models trained in the latent space, EPG surpasses one of the leading models SiT-XL/2, which is grounded on improved theoretical framework, with approximately 50\% of its training cost and more than 6$\times$ faster sampling speed.
-While slightly lagging behind REPA, a method that utilizes off-the-shelf SSL models to speed up training, we argue that EPG is in parallel to these training acceleration methods and can also benefit from incorporating external supervision, which we leave to our future work.
-When comparing with pixel-space diffusion models, EPG is significantly efficient than prior works in both training and inference, while setting a new SOTA that bridges the performance and efficiency gap with VAE-based methods.
-Additionally, we compare class-conditional image generation performance with SiT and DiT of different sizes in Table~\ref{tab:imagenet256_cond}.
+\textbf{Diffusion Model.} In Table~\ref{tab:imagenet256}, when compared to diffusion models trained in the latent space, EPG-XXL/16 surpasses one of the leading models SiT-XL/2 with similar overall model parameters, e.g., 789M v.s.
+759M, and approximately 50\% of its training cost.
+We display the FID convergence of EPG-XL/16 in Figure~\ref{fig:train_progress}.
+Our EPG models are in parallel to methods like REPA and RAE and can also benefit from incorporating external supervision, which we leave to our future work.
+When comparing with pixel-space diffusion models, EPG achieves the best FID while bridging the performance and efficiency gap with VAE-based counterparts.
+Our EPG models also demonstrate strong scalability with respect to model sizes.
+By further increasing model parameters to 1391M, our EPG-G/16 model achieves 1.58 FID with class-balanced sampling, outperforming JiT-G/16 by a large margin.
+We attribute this to the strong semantic quality and consistency from the pre-trained weights.
+Our performance advantage over JiT also reveals that training diffusion model with the original pixel-wise prediction loss alone is inefficient in capturing rich semantics thus leading to severe overfitting~\citep{li2025basicsletdenoisinggenerative} and poor scalability.
+We compare class-conditional image generation performance with SiT and DiT of different sizes in Table~\ref{tab:imagenet256_cond}.

-On ImageNet-512 (Table~\ref{tab:imagenet512}), utilizing 32×32 patch size, EPG retains its superior generation quality while maintaining computational costs comparable to its ImageNet-256 variant.
-The training (pre-training + fine-tuning) and inference costs remain stable across resolutions, demonstrating that our framework scales efficiently to high-resolution pixel-space modeling without external models (e.g., VAEs).
-This positions EPG as a practical solution for raw-pixel generation at scale.
+EPG's performance on ImageNet-512 (Table~\ref{tab:imagenet512}) confirms its ability to scale efficiently to high-resolution generation.
+With large 32$\times$32 patch size, it delivers strong generation quality with significantly low computational overhead (GFLOPs), all without relying on external VAEs.
+The results on ImageNet position EPG as a scalable and efficient solution for pixel-space generation.